n9e/n9e.github.io/content/en/docs/prologue/introduction.md

 toc: true
 ---

 Nightingale is an open-source project focused on alerting.
 Similar to Grafana's data source integration approach, Nightingale also connects with various existing data sources.
-However, while Grafana focuses on visualization, Nightingale focuses on alerting engines.
+However, while Grafana focuses on visualization, Nightingale focuses on alerting.

 ## Repo